-Nik is from Suffolk in the east of England, and studies History and Russian here at Christ's College, Cambridge.
+Nik is from Suffolk in the east of England, and studied History and Russian here at Christ's College, Cambridge.
 He wrote this at the end of his first year.
 At school, Nik did A-levels in History, Russian and English Literature.

 What attracted you to History and Modern Languages?